e2tha-e/template-engine-comparison/README.md

 Mustache brands itself as being "logic-less," but it in fact more closely resembles pure formal logic.
-It tests the most basic conditions: Is a value truthy or falsy?
+It tests the most basic conditions: Is a value truthy or falsey?
 Is a value a set containing members?
 When true conditions have been drilled down to a printable value, print that value.

 Of course, there's more to Mustache than just that, but the bells and whistles